 What Are Your Options?

-To legally work as an electrician, you need to complete a level 3 electrical or electro-technical qualification – or the equivalent of.
-While an apprenticeship may is a route you can take, there are other options out there.
-Apprenticeships take around three years to complete, combining college and work experience, however, Options Skills can offer you a different route.
+To legally work as an electrician, you need to complete a level 3 electrical or electro-technical qualification – or the equivalent.
+While an apprenticeship is a route you can take, there are other options.
+Apprenticeships take around three years to complete, combining college and work experience; however, Options Skills can offer you a different route.

 NVQ Level 3

-* Step two varies in duration simply because it is down to the student how long it takes.
-Undertaking your on-site work experience during step two, duration depends on how hard a student works and how much evidence of this they collect to put towards their NVQ portfolio.
+**Step two varies in duration simply because it is down to the student how long it takes.
+When undertaking your on-site work experience during step two, the time depends on how hard you work and how soon you can complete your portfolio.